 Directions

-- Combine the sugar and ½ cup of water in a small saucepan over medium heat.
-Bring to a boil for one minute.
-Stir in the honey and remove from the heat.
+- Combine sugar and water in a small saucepan over medium heat.
+Bring to a boil for 1 minute.
+Stir in honey and remove the simple syrup from heat.